 Back in 2012 the Department For Education introduced a new scheme in order to test year 1 students phonics abilities.
-This came in the form of The Phonics Screening Tests.
+This came in the form of The Phonics Screening Tests to determine the benefits of phonics for child development.

 These tests are designed to test how children are learning.
 They include a scoring guide for administering teachers, as well as materials for the pupils to be tested on.
 Some questions do not make up real words, these are shown to the children with an image of a monster or alien, depicting it as their name.
 This is to prevent the children becoming confused by assuming it isn’t a word.
 They are then tested on their phonics skills in using the correct pronunciation of the psudeo words.
 (Or made up words to the average Joe)